Vaccination and Human Health: Principles and US Recommendations

 How it works

-1. Live-attenuated vaccines — contain a weakened but replicating form of the pathogen (e.g., measles-mumps-rubella [MMR], varicella).
-These typically generate strong, long-lasting immunity but are contraindicated in immunocompromised individuals.
+1. Live-attenuated vaccines — Use a weakened but living form of the pathogen.
+The measles-mumps-rubella (MMR) vaccine is a standard example.
+These typically generate durable immunity but are contraindicated in immunocompromised individuals because the attenuated pathogen can, in rare cases, cause disease in hosts without adequate immune defenses.

 Common scenarios